colinhacks/zod/README.md

    };
    ```

-These params let you define powerful custom behavior.
+These options let you define powerful custom behavior.
 Zod is commonly used for form validation.
 If you want to verify that "password" and "confirm" match, you can do so like this:

 ```ts
 const passwordForm = z